-About 94% of the households in the country have internet connection.
+Almost all households (99.60%) in the country have internet connection.
 Of those, 96.0% have mobile internet connection, while less than 4.0% have other connections such as broadband, leased line and data card/Wi-Fi dongle (Figure 6.10).